 The long throw is in some ways frowned upon and maligned, as though it takes away from a game that's all about the feet.
 Yet, when a player can chuck the ball in like a corner, I wouldn't be surprised if you see it more and more in the world's game.
 The flip through is something you rarely if ever see in the world soccer, not really necessary, especially when you have someone like Oguchi Onyewu who can throw the ball from the sideline corner kick.

 Other concrete set like plays come through the course of the soccer game, though these aren’t dead ball situations but plays nonetheless – more patterns let’s say.
+So there really are set plays throughout the game of soccer, from over laps to wall passes to short short long passes.

 There’s the spread the ball wide and have the winger whip in the cross.
 There’s the short short long play to get out of trouble and switch the ball to the other side.
 There’s the drive the ball into the head, chest or feet of the forward by a defender from the back, and have the midfielder collect the layoff and play the ball down the line to the outside midfielder.
 There’s the give and go or wall pass.
 There’s the overlap.
 There's the dribble exchange.
 And so on.

 Then there's the counter attack and the quick punt by the keeper.
-And the long ball, which seems an act of desperation, can surprise a team, remember when David Villa latched on to a long ball in Euro 2008?
+And the long ball, which seems an act of desperation, which can surprise a team, remember when David Villa latched on to a long ball in Euro 2008?